COVID-19 Response (Vaccinations) Legislation Act 2021

 The COVID-19 Response (Vaccinations) Legislation Act 2021 is an Act of Parliament to provide a legal framework for the New Zealand Government's COVID-19 Protection Framework and vaccination mandates.
 The bill was introduced under urgency and passed in law on 23 November 2021.
-While the bill was supported by the Labour Government and their Green coalition partners, it was opposed by the opposition National, ACT, and Māori parties, which criticised the rushed and divisive nature of the legislation and claimed that vulnerable communities would be adversely affected.
+While the bill was supported by the Labour Government and their Green coalition partner, it was opposed by the opposition National, ACT, and Māori parties, which criticised the rushed and divisive nature of the legislation and claimed that vulnerable communities would be adversely affected.

+From 5 April 2022, the Government eased vaccine mandate requirements for teachers, Police, Defence Force personnel and businesses requiring vaccine passes.
+On 12 September, the Government scrapped the COVID-19 Protection Framework and lifted the vaccine mandate for health and disability workers on 27 September 2022.

 Key points

 As an omnibus bill, the COVID-19 Response (Vaccinations) Legislation Act 2021 amends the COVID-19 Public Health Response Act 2020 and the Employment Relations Act 2000 to give the Government and employers greater mandate to require employees to receive COVID-19 vaccines.
 The Bill also has a sunset clause for the repeal of the provisions of the COVID-19 Response (Vaccinations) Legislation Act 2021 on the date that the COVID-19 Public Health Response Act 2020 is repealed.